DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 our money is already there.
 Every time you use your credit card you take part in the creation of finance.
 As soon as your money hits your account, the banks start to use it for expanding credit.
-Your retirement money is working days and nights at the market.
+Your retirement money is working day and night at the market.
 And money does not obey boundaries like ‘good’ and ‘bad’, you cannot tell it to stay in one place, like in the stock of a ‘nice company’ and not to go somewhere else.
 Money does not function like that.
 There are no financial virgins.